thin-edge/thin-edge.io/docs/src/references/agent/index.md

 - The agent and the operation plugins interact with the operating system, running the appropriate sequences of checks and actions in response to command requests initiated by [mappers](../mappers) on behalf of cloud operators.
-- `tedge-agent` is the out-of-the-box implementation of the device management APIs provided by thin-edge.io.
+- `tedge-agent` is the out-of-the-box implementation of the device management APIs provided by %%te%%.
   It can run on the main device as well as child devices.
   It can be replaced with any other user-developed components that implement these device management APIs addressing specific requirements or hardware.
-- Thin-edge also provides the tools to define, extend and combine *user-defined operation workflows* that rule the sequence of steps applied when an *operation* is triggered by an operator or a software component.
+- %%te%% also provides the tools to define, extend and combine *user-defined operation workflows* that rule the sequence of steps applied when an *operation* is triggered by an operator or a software component.

 ```mermaid